denis-zakharov/container-networking/netfilter.md

 *Chains* are a list of rules.
 The rules in each chain are evaluated until a terminating target.

-The built-in top-level chains are directly mapped to the netfilter hooks.
+The built-in top-level chains are *directly mapped to the netfilter hooks*.

 Although tables have chains the order of execution is 'chains then tables'.